// start plausible analytics // end plausible analytics

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Vance County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Vance County that you need to transfer you would only need to order our forms once for all of your properties in Vance County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Vance County you only need to order once.

 In North Carolina, a release of a Memorandum of a Contract for Deed is a legal document used to formally terminate or cancel a previously recorded Memorandum of a Contract for Deed, indicating that the underlying contract for deed (also known as a land contract) is no longer in effect.
 Below, I’ll explain its purpose and who should sign it, based on North Carolina law and general real estate practices, while incorporating relevant details from the provided web results.